 Chemistry & Chemical Biology Building

 In September 2018, we opened our new signature building.
-It hosts open flexible labs and state-of-the-art core facilities as well as modern teaching, conferencing, and communal spaces that maximize collaborative interactions.
-This building will strengthen Rutgers future leadership in our broad interdisciplinary field whose impact is vital to society and the region’s economy.
+It hosts open flexible labs and advanced core facilities as well as modern teaching, conferencing, and communal spaces that maximize collaborative interactions.
+The facility’s modular design and versatile infrastructure allow reconfiguration of labs and classrooms to respond as teaching methods and technology evolve and the needs of students and faculty change.

 Wright-Rieman Chemistry Laboratories

-This modern, fully-equipped complex of buildings contains classrooms and seminar rooms, a 200-seat auditorium, and advanced undergraduate teaching labs, as well as chemistry research laboratories and facilities.
+This fully-equipped complex of buildings contains classrooms and seminar rooms, a 200-seat auditorium, and advanced undergraduate teaching labs, as well as chemistry research laboratories and facilities.
 The research facilities include extensive shop facilities, outstanding computer facilities, and state-of-the-art research instrumentation.
 Support for these facilities is provided by a high-level support staff, including Ph.D. chemists in the positions of Director of NMR Spectroscopy, Director of Computational Chemistry, and Director of X-Ray Facilities.

-Major research instruments of particular note are listed.
-Equipment is located in Wright-Rieman Laboratories and the Chemistry and Chemical Biology Building, although some instruments belonging to chemistry faculty with joint appointments are located in the Waksman Institute of Microbiology, the Center for Advanced Biotechnology and Medicine, and the Serin Physics Laboratory.
+Major research instruments of particular note are listed below.
+Equipment is located in Wright-Rieman Laboratories and the Chemistry & Chemical Biology Building.
+However, some instruments belonging to chemistry faculty with joint appointments are located in the Waksman Institute of Microbiology, the Center for Advanced Biotechnology and Medicine, and the Serin Physics Laboratory.

 Lasers and Spectrophotometers